 Single Malt Scotch Whisky

-Found in 1790 Balblair is one of Scotland's oldest single malt whisky distilleries, and one of the prettiest.
+Founded in 1790 by John Ross, Balblair is one of Scotland's oldest single malt whisky distilleries.
+This Highland distillery is also one of the most picturesque of its kind.

 Balblair is one of Scotland’s oldest distilleries.
 Their tried and tested method of whisky production has allowed them to create some of the finest single malt whiskies for over 200 years.
 They like to take things particularly slowly with a 62-hour long fermentation process and a four and a half hour long distillation process.